Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 Place a stop-loss order just below the low of the Dragonfly candle, this is done to limit the potential losses.

-Morning-Star-pattern-1024x536 Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns.
+The-Morning-Star-1024x536 Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

-The morning star pattern is a bullish reversal pattern.
-The morning star doji candlestick occurs at the bottom of a downtrend and it has three candlesticks:
+The morning star candlestick pattern is a bullish reversal pattern.
+The morning star doji candlestick occurs at the bottom of a downtrend, and it has three candlesticks:

 As you can see on the left side of the image, there is a bearish candlestick which means the charge of the market has been taken by the sellers.